 S corporations benefit from pass-through taxation, meaning the business’s profits pass-through to S corp owners’ individual tax returns.
 S corp owners make money from their reasonable salary and distributions, and Illinois S corp owners can expect to pay the following taxes:

 Federal Self-Employment Taxes

 Self-employment taxes cover social security and medicare.
 The self-employment tax rate is 15.3%, and money you take as salary will be subjected to the self-employment tax.
 However, distributions are not subjected to this tax.

 Your federal income taxes will depend on your tax bracket, and the cutoffs for individual tax brackets as well as the percent owed will change each year.
 Both your salary and distributions are subjected to federal income tax.

 Illinois Income Taxes

-You will need to register your business with Illinois’s Department of Revenue to receive a State ID Tax Number and pay your taxes.
+You’ll need to register your business with the Illinois Department of Revenue to receive a state tax ID number and pay your taxes.